linsnotes/linsnotes.github.io/_tabs/about.md

 ## Hi.
 I’m Kuibin Lin.
 Nice to meet you!

-I’m not exactly sure when or why it happened, but at some point, I realised it would be useful to have a basic understanding of programming.
+I can’t quite recall when or how it started, but at some point, I realised that a basic understanding of programming isn’t just practical—it underpins innovation and progress while helping us navigate and understand the modern world.
 Back at university, I always wanted to take a programming module, but it never worked out with my schedule.
 So, I never got the chance to properly study it.

 After I started working, I took a short course on data science with Python.
 My learning’s been a bit on and off since then, but my curiosity about programming and computer hardware has never gone away.